lraichik/dsc-mod-3-project-online-ds-ft-051319/README.md

-# Hypothesis testing with the the Northwind database
+# Hypothesis testing with the Northwind database

 Here is an image of the northwind database that this project was done with:
 ![](Northwind_ERD.png)